 Globally, Canada is one of the leaders in developing drone technology with the Canadian drone industry covering everything from research and development to manufacturing.
 Major droner companies such as Skyward, Aeryon Labs, and Walkera all have headquarters in Canada.

-Drone Market Revenue Expected to Fall in Canada in 2024
+Drone Market Revenue and Growth Outlook in Canada

 One Brand Dominates almost 3/4 of the Canadian Drone Market

 The Canadian drone market is clearly dominated by one brand, DJI, according to Statista.
-In 2023, 74% of the revenue was generated by DJI with the next biggest brand, Carrera, only representing 6% of the revenue.
-Yuneec had 5% of the revenue, Parrot 4%, and Autel and Holy Stone both had 2% of the revenue.
-The remaining 7% of the revenue was divided among smaller companies.
+Around 74% of the revenue is generated by DJI with the next biggest brand, Carrera, only representing 6% of the revenue.
+Yuneec has 5% of the revenue, Parrot 4%, and Autel and Holy Stone both have around 2% of the revenue.
+The remaining 7% of the revenue is divided between smaller companies.

 Drone Startups in Canada